botworld-wiki/beatburger.github.io/pages/business.md

 <div markdown="1" class=" ghcms ghcms-intro">

-Business Upgrades will offer you lucrative or convenient perks that will all make your life easie
+Business Upgrades will offer you lucrative or convenient perks that will all make your life easier.

+**Missing something to upgrade your Boat?**: [Story & Boat Materials](/boat-materials)

 </div>